 I know that at least a bachelor's degree is required, but is there specific course work that is also required?

 Yes, the UCF M.D.
-Program will require specific course work as requirements to enter the program.
-While not yet finalized, we anticipate that we will be consistent with course work required by other M.D.
-Programs which are normally:
+Program requires specific course work as requirements to enter the program.
+The required course work is consistent with course work required by other M.D.
+Programs which are:

 - Biology with lab – 2 semesters/3 quarters

 - Chemistry with lab – 2 semesters/3 quarters

 - Organic Chemistry with lab – 2 semesters/3 quarters